Gachl/ArmA-2-DayZ-Vanilla-Dedicated-Server-Installer/README.md

 ###_start.bat
 `start .\Expansion\beta\arma2oaserver.exe -mod=Expansion\beta;Expansion\beta\expansion;ca;@dayz;@hive -name=cfgdayz -config=cfgdayz\server.cfg -cfg=cfgdayz\arma2.cfg -profiles=cfgdayz -world=Chernarus -cpuCount=4 -exThreads=7 -maxmem=12288 -noCB`

-Change `-cpuCount` to the amount of physical cores to use (do not confuse physical cores with threads or HT threads)
+Change `-cpuCount` to the amount of physical cores to use (do not confuse physical cores with threads or HT cores)
 Change `-exThreads` to the appropriate thread mask (https://community.bistudio.com/wiki/Arma2:_Startup_Parameters#exThreads)
 Change `-maxmem` to the maximum amount of system memory (RAM) to use in MB